I didn’t get my garbage out in time last week so will I be able to put out twice the amount next week?

 No. We consider those things household garbage because they have a lot of wire, twine and other decorations incorporated into them.

-You CANNOT use your old garbage cans for waste that doesn’t fit in your waste cart, but you CAN lease an additional 96 gallon waste cart from FCC Environmental.
-The annual cost is $91.
+You CANNOT use your old garbage cans for waste that doesn’t fit in your waste cart, but you CAN lease an additional 96-gallon waste cart from FCC Environmental.
+There is an annual cost for the leased cart.
 It must be paid in advance and includes delivery.
-Also, if your home has more than five family members living in it, the City of Omaha will provide you with an additional 96 gallon waste (or recycling) cart at no cost to you.
+Also, if your home has more than five family members living in it, the City of Omaha will provide you with an additional 96-gallon waste (or recycling) cart at no cost to you.
 You must accept and use both the waste and recycling cart to qualify for the large family additional cart.
 There is a registration form for this service available at wasteline.org/mycart, or call 402-444-5238 for the form to be mailed to you.

 There’s a plan for that!
 For six weeks in the spring and six weeks in the fall (the peak times for generating yardwaste), a separate yardwaste only truck will come around on collection day and pick up paper yardwaste bags at no extra charge for the service.
 They will pick up paper yardwaste bags only; no cans or plastic bags.
 During the rest of the year, you have to purchase yardwaste stickers for your yardwaste paper bags.
-The cost is $2 per sticker, and each bag must have its own sticker.
-For a list of stores where you can purchase these stickers, https://wasteline.org/yardwaste-sticker-locations/
+Each bag must have its own sticker.
+For a list of stores where you can purchase these stickers, https://www.wasteline.org/yardwaste-sticker-locations/

 No. The recycling cart is for recycling only and it is important to not contaminate the contents with other wastes.
 Repeated misuse of the recycling cart may result in it being removed.